squiggle-lang/squiggle-lang.org/tutorial/chapter/8/index.md

 ```

 `new` is harder to do away with since many APIs (e.g. `Date` and `Promise`)
 require its use to create an instance.
-I'm still deciding how to incorporate
-this into Squiggle.
+Some way to invoke `new` on a function will be provided